 Nettle tea is my staple come allergy season.
 It’s a wonderful herb.
 Nettle (or “stinging nettle” as you may know it) is a natural antihistamine.
-It can help reduce and inhibit some of the inflammatory factors that can trigger a flare up in allergies.2
+Some research has shown it can help reduce and inhibit some of the inflammatory factors that can trigger a flare up in allergies.2

 I keep either pre-bagged or bulk nettle tea on hand and have 2 to 3 cups each day during allergy season.
 I’ll normally make one big pot in the morning, let it steep and then put it in the fridge to sip on all day.

 Vitamin C is a standard supplement, but especially during allergy season because it exhibits natural antihistamine effects.3 And as Vitamin C is something many of us don’t get enough of through diet, coupled with the fact that we use up more vitamin C under times of stress4 (which has been the theme of the year), adding in this vitamin is crucial during allergy season.